After you implement the checkout handler for your Order with Google web service, test the handler to make sure the checkout flow works.

 Restaurantentity and the corresponding

 Menuentities.
-You can use one of the valid data feeds you previously created in the [Food Ordering data feeds][data feeds] section.
+You can use one of the valid data feeds you previously created in the Order with Google data feeds section.

-Update your project's web service with the submit order fulfillment code you implemented for the [Build submit order][build submit order] section.
+Update your project's web service with the checkout action code you implemented for the Build checkout order section.

 Make sure your order fulfillment URL endpoint is publicly accessible from your web service.